slowproj/slowdash/docs/ControlsScript.md

     namespace:
       prefix: test.
 ```
-Note that the dot is a part of the prefix.
+Note that the dot is part of the prefix.

 SlowTask functions can take parameters:
 ```python